 WHAT IS SCIATICA?

 Sciatica refers to the moderate to intense back pain caused by an issue with the sciatic nerve (the large nerve extending from the lower back down the posterior area of each leg.)
 Typically, a trauma or constant pressure (from sitting or a sleeping position) places pressure on the sciatic nerve, generating pain in the lower back that spreads to the hip, glutes, or lower extremities.
-As Neurosurgeon, Dr. Grant Booher of Fort Worth Brain and Spine states, “This is probably the most common problem I see as a spine surgeon and a vast majority of the patients I see with this condition improve with non-surgical techniques”

 The pain from sciatica can range from mild to excruciating.
 In most cases it’s self-limiting, meaning it goes away on its own.
 However, in extreme cases, called Cauda Equina Syndrome, a patient may experience a myriad of symptoms, including burning, tingling, or numbness, and muscle weakness in the legs, which can develop within as quickly as 24 hours.
 Without immediate medical intervention, paralysis, impaired bladder or bowel function, and walking difficulties may develop.

 Obesity may become a factor and most surgeons recommend losing as much body fat as possible to reduce the instance of extra pressure on the nerves.